Big Island Press Club Internship

 - Possible research into the potential for a student auxiliary club for the Big Island Press club and development of a plan to establish one

-- Work with the chair of the social media subcommittee Royelen Lee Boykie
+- Work with the chair of the Internship subcommittee, Dr. Patsy Iwasaki

 This internship receives a $500 stipend for one semester.